 I took a year off of all things jewelry in 2018 because I needed to regroup and figure out how to fit my passion for wire jewelry into my life without disrupting my entire household.
 Sadly, two out of three of the bead shops in my local area closed during that year.
 Now, I’m not suggesting that they closed because I stopped shopping there.
 I wasn’t a big enough customer to have that much of an impact on those businesses; but it’s clear that I wasn’t the only regular customer who stopped shopping that year, and collectively, we did have an impact.

-TIP: Shop locally as much as you can.
+Shop locally as much as you can.
 Local spending creates the vibrant communities in which we all prefer to live.
+Also, your local bead shop owner can sometimes get things for you that she doesn’t normally carry in her shop for a better price than you can find elsewhere.
+Win/win!

 Jewelry Supply Stores for Tools